Strawberry Frosted Donuts.

 I dipped each donut into some homemade strawberry frosting and finished them off with a shower of red sprinkles.
 I think they kind of look like strawberry poptarts – my favorite kind!

 I wanted the donuts to be completely smothered in strawberry frosting, so I dipped them each about 3 times.
-The thin frosting is so simple – puree 3 strawberries with 1 tablespoon strawberry jam and 1 tablespoon milk.
+The thin frosting is so simple – puree 3 strawberries with 1 tablespoon strawberry jam.
 Mix in your confectioners’ sugar, adding more and more until you reach the color and thickness you like.
 It’s an easy frosting I can see myself making again and again - I’d love to pair it with a pineapple cupcake of sorts or even drizzle over some banana bread.
 Any other ideas?
 I need an excuse to make it again.

 This recipe yields a small batch (only about 6-7 donuts) which I loved.
 It can easily be doubled or even tripled, though.
 I think I’m going to triple the recipe next time and bring them into work for my coworkers.
 I’m sure they’d love me for bringing in freshly baked homemade donuts on a mundane Monday morning one week.